UBCSharp/EmployeeDirectory/README.md

 1. Install the .NET SDK from the above website. https://dotnet.microsoft.com/download/dotnet-core/3.1

+2. Install C# in VSCode

+## DevOps:

-2. Install Terraform
+1. Install Terraform

-### Mac Setup:

    `brew install tfenv`
    `tfenv install latest`
    `tfenv use latest`

-### Windows Setup:

-idk

-3. Install C# and Terraform extensions in VSCode

-4. Install AWS CLI from https://aws.amazon.com/cli/
+2. Install AWS CLI from https://aws.amazon.com/cli/
    To configure aws:
    `aws configure`
    Get the details from https://cpsc319-hq.slack.com/archives/C01JPCAGLSW/p1610772100000400

-5. To publish the function
+3. To publish the function
    `terraform apply`
    If you're using terraform for the first time, also run `terraform init`